 January is the perfect month to start planning your holidays and cultural activities in the coming year.
-Here’s a Dreams & Design roundup of some exciting contemporary art, fashion, photography and design exhibitions likely to inspire your future weekend getaways.
-Ten different cities in Europe, ten exhibitions that might encourage you to book a trip in 2019.
+Here’s a Dreams & Design roundup of some exciting contemporary art, fashion, photography and design exhibitions in Europe likely to inspire your future weekend getaways.
+Ten different cities, ten exhibitions that might encourage you to book a trip in 2019.

 1. The Bauhaus comes from Weimar, Bauhaus Museum, Weimar, from 6 April

 For the admirers of Bauhaus: a brand new museum and a permanent exhibition to celebrate the 100-year anniversary of the avant-garde German movement right in its birthplace.

 2. Wolfgang Tillmans: Rebuilding the Future, IMMA, Dublin, now until 10 March

 For the fans of contemporary photography: more than one hundred works by the German artist, including images, installations and sound works on the subject of time and space.

 3. Mark Rothko, Kunsthistorisches Museum, Vienna, 12 March – 30 June